input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

     ARG USERARCH

     IF [ "$USERARCH" == "arm64" ]
-        BUILD --platform=linux/arm64 +check-hosted
+        BUILD --platform=linux/arm64 +hosted-check
     ELSE
-        BUILD --platform=linux/amd64 +check-hosted
+        BUILD --platform=linux/amd64 +hosted-check
     END
 ```

 With prepared environment and all data, we're now ready to start operating with the source code and configuration files.
-The `check-hosted` target which actually performs all checks and validation
+The `hosted-check` target which actually performs all checks and validation
 with the help of `+CHECK` UDC target.
 The `+CHECK` UDC target performs static checks of the Rust project as
 `cargo fmt`, `cargo machete`, `cargo deny` which will validate formatting,